derkmiki/terraform-authentication/modules/cognito/README.md

 # Terraform Cognito

 This module is cognito implementation allows a user pool to be attached to multiple app clients.
+Triggers can be added to cognito via lambda_config which came from lambda-function module output.

 ## How to use the module?